Democratic Party of Ivory Coast – African Democratic Rally: History

 Unlike many former single parties in Africa, the PDCI has made a good account of itself since losing power.
 In the parliamentary election held on 10 December 2000 and 14 January 2001, the party won 94 out of 225 seats.

 On 18 May 2005, the PDCI and the Rally of the Republicans (RDR), despite a history of hostility towards one another (the RDR had been formed as a liberal splinter from the PDCI in 1994), signed an agreement to form a coalition, the Rally of Houphouëtists for Democracy and Peace, along with two smaller parties, the Union for Democracy and Peace in Ivory Coast (UDPCI) and the Movement of the Forces of the Future (MFA), ahead of the presidential election then planned for October 2005.
 This election was delayed several times, finally held in 2010.
 By that time, the two parties had resumed competing against each other.

 At the 11 December 2011 parliamentary election, the PDCI remained the principal opposition party, with 76 seats.

 At the 2016 parliamentary election, the Rally of Houphouëtists for Democracy and Peace (composed of the RDR, the PDCI and some minor parties) won a strong majority at the National Assembly.

+At the 2021 Ivorian parliamentary election, the PDCI only gained around 6% of the vote and 23 seats.
+The Rally of Houphouëtists for Democracy and Peace won, in contrast, 49% of the vote and now have 137 seats in the parliament.

+The PDCI Primary will take place on April 16, 2025, to designate the candidate for the presidential elections of October 2025.

+Thiam resigned as party president on May 12, 2025, considering himself the victim of "judicial harassment".